 Every June, our development team embarks on the great journey to sunny San Jose, California for Apple’s Worldwide Developers Conference.
 This year the journey was…shorter.
 In fact, it was just a few steps to the couch for the first remote WWDC.
 Amidst all the challenges facing the world, Apple did what they do best: Think different.

 Credit to Apple – they’ve exceeded our expectations for a remote WWDC.
 The keynote was entertaining and informative.
-The sessions are clear and concise.
-And even the labs are great, with one-on-one time with Apple developers from the comfort of our homes.
+The sessions were clear and concise.
+And even the labs were great, with one-on-one time with Apple developers from the comfort of our homes.

 macOS: This one goes to 11 👩🎤

 I immediately installed the beta of macOS 11 Big Sur, and it’s no Big Sur-prise that I’ve been loving it ever since.
 The new design language, SwiftUI-based Control Center and Notification Center, and brand-new Safari are all incredibly exciting.
 And I can’t wait to get my hands on a Developer Transition Kit for the move to Apple silicon.

 macOS Big Sur introduces a new icon design language.
 Here’s a sneak peak of 1Password’s new icon in both light and dark modes, compared to its current icon.

 iOS and iPadOS

 Apple continues to move iOS and iPadOS forward in some wonderful ways.
 I’m delighted by the improved home screen using Widgets and the App Library, improvements to Siri and Dictation, and Safari’s new Password Monitoring and Privacy Reports – both things that are near and dear to our core beliefs.
 Also, phone calls won’t take over my whole screen anymore!

 1Password runs well on the betas